TypeScript with Express

 # Hit ^C to end the test

-The cover backend spec provides instructions on Testing llmChat API and SSE error handling.
+The cover back-end spec provides instructions on Testing llmChat API and SSE error handling.

 References

-| Prepared by Chenglin Li, Xin Jie ‘Joyce’ Liu, and Sugih Jamin | Last updated August 10th, 2025 |
+| Prepared by Chenglin Li, Xin Jie ‘Joyce’ Liu, and Sugih Jamin | Last updated January 18th, 2026 |